Bigghis/task-tracker/README.md

   - `completed`: A boolean indicating whether the task is completed
   - `userId`: The ID of the user who owns the task (when using external APIs)

-## Data Flow

-1. The TaskFormComponent collects user input for new tasks
-2. When a user submits a task, the TaskService sends an HTTP request to add it to the backend
-3. The TaskListComponent subscribes to the TaskService to display all tasks
-4. The TaskCardComponent handles individual task interactions (toggling completion, deletion)
-5. All data operations are handled asynchronously using RxJS Observables

-## HTTP and RxJS Implementation

-The application uses Angular's HttpClient for all backend communication:

-### HTTP Requests
-- The TaskService encapsulates all HTTP requests to the backend API
-- API endpoints are configured with a base URL constant
-- Each service method returns an Observable that components can subscribe to

-### RxJS Usage
-- **Observables**: All service methods return Observables to handle asynchronous operations
-- **Operators**:
-  - `map`: Used to transform API responses (e.g., limiting the number of tasks)
-  - `tap`: Used for side effects like logging and updating local state
-  - `catchError`: Used to handle error cases gracefully

-### Component Subscriptions
-- Components subscribe to service Observables to receive data and updates
-- The TaskListComponent subscribes to getTasks() during initialization
-- Event handlers in components subscribe to service methods to perform actions
-- Components use event emitters to communicate between parent and child components

-### Error Handling
-- HTTP errors are caught and logged in the service layer
-- Fallback empty arrays or objects are provided when errors occur
-- Console logging provides debugging information during development

-## Backend Integration

-The application connects to a mock REST API at JSONPlaceholder for demonstration purposes.
-In a production environment, you would replace these endpoints with your actual backend services.

 ## Styling